andre00sthuizen/mvc-example/README.md

    - [Spring Shell](https://projects.spring.io/spring-shell/)
    - [Spring MVC](https://spring.io/projects/spring-framework)
 * When the input coordinates are out bounds they are ignored and a best effort is made to render.
+* Drawables can draw on the entire Canvas, including on the borders of the canvas (if any)

 # Test Coverage
 A TDD approach was followed which resulted in good code coverage.